jfrog/frogbot/README.md

 report.
 In order to include all of the vulnerabilities in the report, including older ones that weren't added by this PR, use the JF_INCLUDE_ALL_VULNERABILITIES environment variable.

+The Frogbot GitHub scan workflow is:
-1. A developer opens a pull request.
+1. The developer opens a pull request.
 2. The Frogbot workflow automatically gets triggered and a [GitHub environment](https://docs.github.com/en/actions/deployment/targeting-different-environments/using-environments-for-deployment#creating-an-environment) named _frogbot_ is pending for the maintainer's approval:

 [![](./images/github-pending-deployment.png)](#running-frogbot-on-github)